 On Tuesday 4th December, SUFC held its 156th Annual General Meeting (AGM).
 The meeting brought about a reflection on the season past, but equally focused on an exciting new direction for the Club for 2019 with the appointment of a number of new members into the SUFC Executive Committee.

-Sydney University Football Club (SUFC) in partnership with Sydney University Sport & Fitness will be running advanced rugby clinics in July.
+SUFC in partnership with Sydney University Sport & Fitness will be running another advanced rugby clinic in January.

 Congratulations to the 15 SUFC members who received University Blue and Gold awards at Friday's SUSF Annual Blues Dinner.